mislav/poignant-guide/_posts/1900-01-02-konichiwa-ruby.md

 Soon, I will be expending hundreds for a block of myzithra cheese.

-My imaginations have now gone beyond posessions, though.
-Certainly, I have thought through my acquisition of grecian urns, motorcades, airlines, pyramids, dinosaur bones.
-Occassionally I’ll see wind-tossed cities on the news and I’ll jot down on my shopping list: _Hurricane_.
+My imaginations have now gone beyond possessions, though.
+Certainly, I have thought through my acquisition of Grecian urns, motorcades, airlines, pyramids, dinosaur bones.
+Occasionally I’ll see wind-tossed cities on the news and I’ll jot down on my shopping list: _Hurricane_.

 But, now I’m seeing a larger goal.
 Simply put: what if I amassed such a fortune